nh9686ay/searchUsers/README.md

-# searchUsers : This is a searchbar using html,css,java which filter and search users throughout the data provided in json link.
+# searchUsers : Link to the actual searchbar page is https://nh9686ay.github.io/searchUsers/